-We all know that brushing and flossing are important for our children’s overall health, but the type of food and liquids we consume daily can have long term effects as well.
+We all know that brushing and flossing are essential for our children’s overall oral health, and the type of food and liquids they consume daily can have long-term effects.
 Consuming a balanced diet of foods rich in vitamins and minerals will help ensure your little ones will have healthy teeth and gums to last a lifetime.

 Here is a list of all the essential vitamins and minerals to include in your children’s diet to ensure their teeth and gums stay healthy and strong.

-While a healthy diet can provide your child with enough vitamins and minerals they need, some children may be super picky eaters and might need to take vitamin supplements to reach the recommended daily intake.
-If your child has low levels of one or more than one vitamin and mineral, talk to their pediatrician and ask them about giving them a multi-vitamin supplement.
+While a healthy diet can provide your child with enough vitamins and minerals they need, some children car super picky eaters and might benefit from taking vitamin supplements.
+If your child has low levels of one or more than one vitamin or mineral, talk to their pediatrician and ask them about the best recommended multi-vitamin supplement.